Caucasian War: History

 The Russian invasion encountered fierce resistance.
 The first period of the invasion ended coincidentally with the death of Alexander I and the Decembrist Revolt in 1825.
 It achieved surprisingly little success, especially compared with the then recent Russian victory over the "Grande Armée" of Napoleon in 1812.

-Between 1825 and 1833, little military activity took place in the Caucasus against the native North Caucasians as wars with Turkey (1828/1829) and with Persia (1826–1828) occupied the Russians.
-After considerable successes in both wars, Russia resumed fighting in the Caucasus against the various rebelling native ethnic groups in the North Caucasus, and that was the start of the Caucasian genocide committed by Russians, most of the terminated people were from the Circassian nation.
+Between 1825 and 1833, little military activity took place in the Caucasus against the native North Caucasians as wars with Turkey (1828/1829) and with Persia (1826–1828) demanded the Empire's attention.
+After considerable successes in both wars, Russia resumed fighting in the Caucasus against the various rebelling native ethnic groups in the North Caucasus.
+This marked the beginning of what is now referred to as the Circassian genocide.

-Russian units again met resistance, notably led by Ghazi Mollah, Gamzat-bek, and Hadji Murad.
+Russian units again met resistance, notably led by Ghazi Mollah, Hamzat Bek, and Hadji Murad.
 Imam Shamil followed them.
 He led the mountaineers from 1834 until his capture by Dmitry Milyutin in 1859.
 In 1843, Shamil launched a sweeping offensive aimed at the Russian outposts in Avaria.
-On 28 August 1843, 10,000 men converged, from three different directions, on a Russian column in Untsukul, killing 486 men.
+On 28 August 1843, 10,000 men converged from three different directions, on a Russian column in Untsukul, killing 486 men.
 In the next four weeks, Shamil captured every Russian outpost in Avaria except one, exacting over 2,000 casualties on the Russian defenders.
 He feigned an invasion north to capture a key chokepoint at the convergence of the Avar and Kazi-Kumukh rivers.
 In 1845, Shamil's forces achieved their most dramatic success when they withstood a major Russian offensive led by Prince Vorontsov.

 During the Crimean War of 1853–1856, the Russians brokered a truce with Shamil, but hostilities resumed in 1855.
 Warfare in the Caucasus finally ended between 1856 and 1859, when a 250,000 strong army under General Baryatinsky broke the mountaineers' resistance.

 The war in the Eastern part of the North Caucasus ended in 1859; the Russians captured Shamil, forced him to surrender, to swear allegiance to the Tsar, and then exiled him to Central Russia.
-However, the war in the Western part of the North Caucasus resumed with the Circassians (i.e. Adyghe, but the term is often used to include their Abkhaz–Abaza kin as well) resuming the fight.
+However, the war in the Western part of the North Caucasus resumed with the Circassians (i.e. Adyghe, but the term is often used to include their Abaza kin as well) resuming the fight.
 A manifesto of Tsar Alexander II declared hostilities at an end on June 2 (May 21 OS), 1864.
-Among post-war events, a tragic page in the history of the indigenous peoples of the North Caucasus (especially the Circassians), was Muhajirism, or population transfer of the Muslim population to the Ottoman Empire.